pjazdzewski1990/ScalaConsultants.github.io/_posts/20-03-2015-event-sourced-dice-game-part1.md

 we apply it to current game state (the one from before command).
 Also we mark new state as commited, that is, remove all events from `uncommittedEvents`.
 We don't want them anymore (if we left them, by next command processing, we wouldn't know which events are "fresh" and which ones remained from previous commands)
 6. We publish an event to the `ActorSystem`'s default `eventStream`
 7. We perform other actions depending on what event was applied.
-Ommitted here for brevity.
+Omitted here for brevity.

 `GameActor` will also take care of updating the game's time (remember the `tickCountdown` method?).